-The Social and Ethics Committee ("SEC") is chaired by an independent non-executive director and includes another independent non-executive director and an executive director.
+The Social and Ethics Committee ("SEC") is chaired by an independent non-executive director and includes an executive director.
 The SEC meets formally twice a year.

-The SEC is constituted by the board to assist it in discharging the Group's statutory duties in terms of section 72 of the Companies Act, 2008 and Regulation 43 of the Companies Regulations 2011, as well to exercise oversight and report on organizational ethics, corporate social responsibility, transformation, sustainability and stakeholder relationships.
+The SEC is constituted by the board to assist it in discharging the Group's statutory duties in terms of section 72 of the Companies Act, 2008 and Regulation 43 of the Companies Regulations 2011, as well as to exercise oversight and report on organisational ethics, corporate social responsibility, transformation, sustainability and stakeholder relationships.
 The SEC monitors and reviews all transformation strategies designed and implemented by management.
-It is responsible for reviewing the annual transformation scorecard and assesses and provides feedback to the board on transformation initiatives undertaken by management.
-The committee complies at all times with the prevailing regulatory framework, including transformation scorecards and the Group's strategic objectives.
+It is responsible for reviewing the annual transformation scorecard and assesses and provides feedback to the Board on transformation initiatives undertaken by management.
+The SEC complies at all times with the prevailing regulatory framework, including transformation scorecards and the Group's strategic objectives.

-Sygnia's key Corporate Social Investment focus is on education, investing in initiatives from early childhood development through to tertiary education programmes.
+Sygnia's key corporate social investment focus is on education, investing in initiatives from early childhood development through to tertiary education programmes.
 Supporting sustainable organisations and projects, Sygnia provides bursaries to scholars and supports outreach education initiatives in under-resourced schools.
-We recognise that the future of South Africa rests in the hands of its youth and we are determined to empower them to become beneficiaries of a better future.
+It recognises that the future of South Africa rests in the hands of its youth, and it is determined to empower them to become beneficiaries of a better future.